-After completing the environmental review process, DLNR DOFAW will need to secure funding for land acquisition and procure professional services to plan, design and construct site improvements, including obtaining necessary permits and approvals.
+Upon completing the final management plan, an environmental assessment in accordance with the requirements of Hawai'i Revised Statutes (HRS) Chapter 343 will be conducted.
+DLNR DOFAW will need to acquire land for plan implementation and secure funding for professional services to plan, design and construct site improvements, as well as obtain necessary permits and approvals.
+As DLNR DOFAW seeks to acquire the land area required to implement the heritage center scenario, the interim plan should focus on increasing educational outreach and securing an area for portable toilets.
 Concurrently, securing funding for the trail steward program beyond 2026 is a priority, given the crucial role of the trail stewards in educating visitors about the cultural and historic significance of this wahi pana.